itf/6s092/courses/IAP19/PS/PS16/content.md

 \n   12   \n\
  7   16   \n\
 A B C D\n\
-We insert a node with key 10 into the BST.
+\n We insert a node with key 10 into the BST.
 Where does it go (to satisfy the BST property)?" csq_renderer = "checkbox" csq_soln = [0,1,0,0] csq_options =  ["A", "B", "C", "D"]